pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 r = requests.post(end_point, headers=headers, data = payload)
 ```

-> if successful, the commande will subscribe subscription_url to event_name:
+> if successful, the request will subscribe subscription_url to event_name:
 > If executed successfully, the request returns an ampty body

 ```json